Early history of Pekes:

 It’s a beautiful portrait of a young lady got up in the most fashionable way of the time – high shaved forehead, a closely fitting headdress with jewels, finely plaited wisps of hair hanging away from her head and a delicate necklace.
 Very different from English ladies of the same period.

 The original of this tondo is on the interior north wall of the Oratorio dei Buonomini di San Martino in Florence, a mid-15th century chapel with beautiful frescoes.

 Terence’s father was Richard Bourke, 6th Earl of Mayo (1822-1872).

 In 1867 Disraeli appointed him Governor General and Viceroy of India, and he was very active and did a lot of good work in office there.
-However, on an inspection visit to the Andaman Islands in February 1872, he was murdered by an escaped convict, leaving a widow and 6 young children; my grandfather was 7 at the time.
+However, on an inspection visit to the Andaman Islands in February 1872, he was murdered by an escaped convict, leaving a widow and six young children; Terence was aged 7 at the time.
 His body was brought back and was buried near the family home in County Kildare, Ireland.

 A portrait of him as Viceroy in the robes of the Order of St Patrick hangs in the manor house dining room.